Heavy DVA Mesh Hinged Security Door

 - Compliant with Australia standards AS5039 and AS5041

 - Resistant to damage caused by household pets

 - Easy to clean and maintain – corrosion resistant

 - Single security deadlock - Triple lock upgrade optional

 - Three heavy duty hinges fitted

-- Available in 19 colours
+- Door frame available in 17 colours

 - Locks and hinges available in Black, Paperbark, White and Primrose.

 - Note: The maximum size for this price is 850 mm x 2100 mm; prices increase incrementally with the size of the door.